-PTO can not be used to extend employment when an employee is leaving their job.
-Exempt employees will receive PTO in compliance with state and federal wage and hour laws.
+PTO cannot be used to extend employment when an employee is leaving their job.

 PTO Accrual Rates for Full-time Employees:

 From date of hire through fourth year: PTO will accrue at the rate of 0.0731 hours of PTO for each paid hour up to a maximum of 142.5 hours (19 days).